blaylockbk/Herbie/README.md

 ---

 # 🐍 Installation and Conda Environment
-This package requires **Python 3.7+** (doesn't work in 3.6 and earlier because I use relative imports).
+This package requires **Python 3.8+** (doesn't work in 3.6 and earlier because I use relative imports, and 3.8 is required because I started using the new f-string format).
 If you use the file subsetting function, it also requires `cURL` which must be available in your PATH.

 ### Option 1: pip
 Install the last published version from PyPI.